-One of the main challenges faced by anyone with mobility problems is accessing their shower or bath, as conventional bathroom products are not designed for them.
+One of the main challenges faced by anyone with mobility problems is accessing their shower or bath.

 An adapted bathroom can greatly improve quality of life and independence, and here we look at how you can transform your existing space into a ‘walk-in bathroom’.

 While the ultra-modern, minimalistic style of walk-in showers and wet rooms makes them a must-have for luxury homes and hotels, they are also an affordable and practical option for mobility bathrooms.
 But what are the differences?

 A walk-in shower features a pre-cast shower tray, but with a much lower threshold for easier access.
 On a low-level access shower, this will typically be 60mm or less, which provides less of an obstacle to anyone who struggles with steps.

 A level access shower may be a better option.
 The threshold on a level access shower would normally be 10mm or less thus allowing for a user or carer to manoeuvre a wheelchair across a small lip.